-It's important to remember that alcohol can slow you down and affect your body’s responses making your driving unsafe, putting you and others at risk of accidents.
+Alcohol can affect your body’s responses making your driving unsafe.
+This puts you, and others, at risk of accidents.

 How alcohol affects driving